berislavlopac/unclogger/docs/index.md

 # Unclogger

-`unclogger` is the internal library for customisable structured logging.
+`unclogger` is a simple library for customisable structured logging.
 It mirrors the standard Python logging library API, with a few additional functionalities.

 ## Examples